 Oscar’s grandfather, and the reason that the Cabral line is cursed, Abelard was a doctor and a scholar during the Trujillo regime in the Dominican Republic.
 He was too cowardly to protest Trujillo’s dictatorship, but brave enough not to let Trujillo take his oldest daughter Jacquelyn.
 Either this affront to Trujillo’s pride, or a secret book about the evil supernatural roots of Trujillo’s rise to power, brought Abelard to the attention of the Trujillato and led to his imprisonment and death.
 He was never able to meet his third daughter, Beli, but Abelard’s legacy lives on in Oscar and his interest in writing.

 Abelard Cabral Quotes in The Brief Wondrous Life of Oscar Wao

 The The Brief Wondrous Life of Oscar Wao quotes below are all either spoken by Abelard Cabral or refer to Abelard Cabral.
-For each quote, you can also see the other characters and themes related to it (each theme is indicated by its own dot and icon, like this one: Note: all page and citation info for the quotes below refers to the Riverhead Books edition of The Brief Wondrous Life of Oscar Wao published in 2008.).
+For each quote, you can also see the other characters and themes related to it (each theme is indicated by its own dot and icon, like this one: Note: all page numbers and citation info for the quotes below refer to the Riverhead Books edition of The Brief Wondrous Life of Oscar Wao published in 2008.).

 Book 2, Chapter 5 Quotes